 - Next, you need to attend your collection appointment with a government-issued photo ID (for adults) and a photo (for children)

 - Your collector verifies the identity of each participant, helps you fill out the order form and sample envelopes, witnesses DNA collection and then sends your samples to our lab

 - Results are ready online two (2) business days after the samples arrive at our laboratory.
-If you prefer, you can get 1-day or same-day results for an additional fee

-There is only one real difference between IDENTIGENE’s home and legal paternity tests.
+There is only one real difference between at-home tests and legal paternity tests.
 That difference is in the method in collecting the DNA samples.
 As already mentioned, a legal paternity test needs a chain-of-custody to withstand in court, whereas a home test (not for legal purposes) can be collected (unsupervised) in the privacy of your home.